PRP Patient Resources

 From the Editor — The following resources should be shared with your dermatologist during your next clinic visit.
 He or she should be encouraged to share the information with other PRP patients.

-Initially ia section within the PRP Alliance website, the PRP Survival Guide became a standalone website in May 2015, Today it offers members of the PRP global community an ever-increasing repository of PRP insights and experiences.
+Initially an ever-expanding section within the PRP Alliance website, the PRP Survival Guide became a standalone website in May 2015, Today it offers members of the PRP global community an ever-increasing repository of PRP insights and experiences.

 The 23rd World Congress of Dermatology was held in Vancouver, British Columbia in June 2015.
-Sixty patients diagnosed with a spectrum of skin disordered ratified the “Vancouver Resolution”.
-Today the International Alliance of Dermatology Patient Organizations (also known as GlobalSkin) is a global alliance of 183 patient organizations representing 65 diseases in 61 countries.
+Sixty patients diagnosed with a broad spectrum of skin disorders ratified the “Vancouver Resolution”.
+Today the International Alliance of Dermatology Patient Organizations (also known as GlobalSkin) is a global alliance of 200-plus patient organizations representing 65 diseases in 61 countries.
 The PRP global community is actively participating in a five-year “Quality of Life” research project that began in 2017.

 The National Organization of Rare Disorders is a patient advocacy organization dedicated to individuals with rare diseases and the organizations, like the PRP Alliance, that serve them.
 NORD is committed to the identification, treatment, and cure of rare disorders through programs of education, advocacy, research, and patient services including the NORD PRP Report.

 The Genetic and Rare Diseases (GARD) Information Center is a program of the National Center for Advancing Translational Sciences (NCATS) and funded by two parts of the National Institutes of Health (NIH): NCATS and the National Human Genome Research Institute (NHGRI).
 GARD provides the public with access to current, reliable, and easy to understand information about rare or genetic diseases in English or Spanish.